 Windsurfing (Sailboarding) & Kitesurfing

 During summer, the roaring winds make Lancelin one of the best windsurfing and kitesurfing spots in Western Australia, and it is mentioned on the International Windsurfing Circuit.
 This seaside town hosts Australia’s largest windsurfing event, the Ocean Classic, attracting some of the best windsurfers and kite surfers from around the world.

 The best time to visit Lancelin for kitesurfing is from December to early February when there are strong afternoon south-easterly winds.
 Most kitesurfers set off from Grace Darling Park, where there’s parking, a rigging area, and a public toilet/shower.

 Lobsters and Fishing

 Since 1950, Lancelin has been a lobster fishing town with around 20 commercial boats licensed to catch crayfish (lobster) now.
 You can buy live crayfish from the boats when they dock at the jetty.
-Orders are taken online, and prices will depend on supply and demand but expect to pay from $25 to $150 per crayfish depending on the size (smalls through to jumbos).
+Orders are taken online, and prices will depend on supply and demand but expect to pay from A$25 to A$150 per crayfish depending on the size (smalls through to jumbos).
 There’s also a guide on the website for how to handle and store live crayfish.

 Amateurs can catch lobster year-round with the appropriate license.
 You should check with the Fisheries Department for more information.

 If you fish at the jetty, you may catch Herring, Whiting, Squid, Tailor and Samson fish.
 Beach fishing can provide some good catches, especially at the north point around dusk.

 Lancelin’s waters are generally calm in the morning, which provides the best conditions for boats.
 Lancelin doesn’t have a boat ramp, but you can launch on either side of the jetty.
 Launching and retrieving can be tricky, so be prepared.
 If you plan to go outside the bay, you should only cross the reef by the prescribed paths and advise Lancelin Volunteer Marine Rescue of your plan on VHF 22 or VMR688.